MatthewT0/GenAI-Image-Forensics-Toolbox/README.md

 Before setting up the project, ensure you have:
 - MATLAB R2024a installed on your system.
 - A git clone of the GenAI-Image-Forensics-Toolbox repository.
-- The required tooldbox files (jpeg_toolbox.rar) within the Util directory.
+- The required toolbox files (jpeg_toolbox.rar) within the Util directory.

 ### Install the required MATLAB packages